simphony/simphony-lammps/README.rst

 - sphinx >= 1.2.3

-To run the unit tests you additionaly need the following packages:
+To run the unit tests you additionally need the following packages:

 - numpy >= 1.4.1